-A Very Good Dog Traveled 20 Miles To Get Back To A Family That Couldn't Keep Her...Twice
+This Dog Twice Made A 20-Mile Trek To Go Back To A Family That Gave Her Up For Adoption

-This is Cathleen, a very very good dog who managed to make the 20-mile trek back to a family in Oklahoma that couldn't keep her.
+This is Cathleen, a very, very good dog who managed to make the 20-mile trek back to a family in Oklahoma that couldn't keep her.

 The Seminole Humane Society wrote on Facebook that the owners of Cathleen, a six-year-old Great Pyrenees mix, moved into a house in Seminole, Oklahoma, without a fenced yard several months ago, so her owners gave her to someone 20 miles away in Prague.